hamdamare/Finder/README.md

-# ImageFinder - The original repo was deleted.
+# ImageFinder!

-This application takes an image either uploaded or captured by a user and provides the user with the average prices of the objects in the image and pulls up an amazon listing for them
+This application takes an image either uploaded or captured by a user and provides them with the amazon average prices of the object in the image as well as pulls up an amazon listing for the object.